 photographs by Heather Simmons

 When the Memphis Boys and Girls Club job placement specialist Tiffanie Grier looked at the culinary program, she knew there was an ingredient missing.
-The students were gaining new job skills in the culinary field, but the program needed a dash of inspiration to complete the recipe.
+While the students were gaining job skills in the culinary field, the program needed a dash of inspiration to complete the recipe.

-The original program, which still exists, offers hard and soft culinary skills training to students ages 16 to 21.
-In the program, teens learn the basics of sautéing, baking, and frying, but Grier says, “I wanted them to be involved in the entire process of food production.”
+The original program, which still exists, offers hard and soft culinary skills training to students ages 16 to 21, ie learning the basics of sautéing, baking, and frying.
+But, Grier says, “I wanted them to be involved in the entire process of food production.”
 Her vision would take the basic skill set learned and put it to work in a true business.
 This is exactly what happens in the Garden to Groceries Program.

 From the garden to market